 In a report from its Java Open Review (JOR) Project, which analyzed four commonly used Java packages -- Spring, Struts, JPA with Hibernate and embedded Tomcat -- Fortify confirms a commonly held belief that software components written in Java are, in general, more secure than components written in languages such as C or C++.
 The project's analysis found two bugs in Hibernate, four in Spring, eight in Struts and 66 in Tomcat.
 Altogether, the estimated defect density for every thousand lines of code is .07.

 Fortify also said Java's reliability is due largely to two features of the language: type safety and memory safety.
 Because the Java compiler can enforce a stronger type safety policy, Java programmers find more of their own bugs when they compile their code.
 In addition, when Java programs run, the Java Virtual Machine ensures that fewer of the remaining bugs have catastrophic consequences.

-The danger to Java programs, according to the report, comes from the sample code that's often included in these open source packages, as they are likely to contain vulnerabilities.
+The danger to Java programs, according to the report, comes from the sample code which does Java object serialization, that's often included in these open source packages, as they are likely to contain vulnerabilities.